 - If you buy any medicines, check with a pharmacist that they are suitable to take alongside chlortalidone.

 - If you are having an operation or dental treatment, tell the person carrying out the treatment which medicines you are taking.

-- If you have diabetes mellitus (sugar diabetes), chlortalidone may affect your blood sugar levels.
+- If you have sugar diabetes (diabetes mellitus), chlortalidone may affect your blood sugar (glucose) levels.
 Test your blood or urine regularly and speak with your doctor if you notice any significant changes.

 Can chlortalidone cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the most common ones associated with chlortalidone.
 You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.

 |Common chlortalidone side-effects||What can I do if I experience this?|

 |Loss of appetite, mild gastrointestinal effects such as feeling sick (nausea) or stomach upset||This is usually mild, but it may help to take the tablets after food|